taranvohra/Siteglide-docs/graphql/tutorial-6-variables.md

 }
 ```

-Notes:&#x20;
+Notes:

-* The variable name is again preceded with a dollar sign $.&#x20;
+*   The variable name is again preceded with a dollar sign $.

 *   A colon : and an Title Case keyword are used to set the type.
 See below for more information on types.

 *   We've deliberately made a mistake with the type of the variable- we'll discuss this below.

+Explorer:
-Explorer: Sorry, explorer does not currently support arrays or variables, so no demo is available this time.
+Sorry, explorer does not currently support arrays or variables, so no demo is available this time.&#x20;

-### Using the Correct Type
+## Using the Correct Type

 A variable's type is really important and an error will be thrown if you use the wrong one.
 For example, running our query now gives the following error: